Environment matters: stronger magnetic fields in satellite galaxies: Discussion

 One potential contribution to higher field strengths in satellites could be mixing of their gas with the (magnetized) CGM of their host during close encounters.
 To quantify this, we follow the tracer particles in the satellites \citep{2013Genel}.\footnote{At the start of the simulation at $z=127$, there is one tracer particle per gas cell in the simulations.
-At $z=0$, typically, around 68 per cent of the gas cells in satellites have tracers.} Comparing the tracers 1~Gyr before and after the closest encounter with the central galaxy we find that the fraction of cells (with tracers) that are part of the satellite after its infall but which have belonged to the central galaxy before infall lies between 4 to 23 per cent.
-This fraction neither correlates with the strength of the magnetic field of the satellite nor with the ratio of its pericenter to $R_{200}$.
+At $z=0$, typically, around 68 per cent of the gas cells in satellites have tracers.} Comparing the tracers 1~Gyr before and after the closest encounter with the central galaxy, we find that the fraction of cells (with tracers) that are part of the satellite after its infall but which have belonged to the central galaxy before infall lies between 4 and 23 per cent.
+This fraction of mixed cells neither correlates with the strength of the magnetic field of the satellite nor with the ratio of its pericentre to $R_{200}$.
+Furthermore, we find that the tracers of cells that are bound to the same subhalo before and after infall contain at least 79 per cent of the total magnetic energy of the satellite after infall.
 This suggests that mixing is most likely not the main driver of the amplification but only partly contributes to it.
 This is also in agreement with the distribution of low-metallicity gas around the satellite in Fig.~\ref{fig:map}.

 If the magnetic field is amplified due to adiabatic compression, we would expect a scaling of $B\propto \rho^{2/3}$.
 However, if the turbulent driving happens first in the outskirts of the satellite, where densities are low, we cannot disentangle this process easily from other processes happening at the same time.
 Further potential contributions to the magnetic field amplification could include the exact timing and direction of infall, as well as the number of close encounters with the host.
 However, we find that the latter does not correlate with the magnitude of the amplified magnetic field strengths after infall.
 In particular, we do not find any significant additional amplification for the cases with multiple close encounters that goes beyond the amplification of the first close encounter.
 Furthermore, we suggest that magnetic draping could potentially amplify the magnetic field in front of an infalling satellite, which might then partly mix with the satellite's ISM and contribute to higher field strengths there (see Fig.~\ref{fig:map}).
 While the mixing itself seems to be subdominant in our simulations, this effect and the respective importance compared to other mechanisms studied here should be investigated in future work.